 Since some dogs can develop allergies to the proteins in grains, a grain free diet can be used to eliminate these allergens.

-If you pick the higher protein grain free foods, they will typically be higher in fat, too.
+If you pick the higher protein grain free foods, such as Beneful Chicken and Carrot wet dog food, they will typically be higher in fat, too.
 This makes these foods an excellent choice for active or working dogs.
 However, be sure to feed your dog the appropriate portion, or they could put on weight.

 Shopping for Grain Free Food